-- Exalco Properties Limited's financial statements give a true and fair view of the company's financial position as at 31 December 2019, and of the company's financial performance for the year then ended in accordance with the Accountancy Profession (General Accounting Principles for Small and Medium-sized Entities) Regulations, 2015 and the Schedule accompanying and forming an integral part of those Regulations (GAPSME); and - the financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
+- The financial statements give a true and fair view of the financial position of Exalco Properties Limited as at 31 December 2020, and of the company's financial performance for the year then ended in accordance with the Accountancy Profession (General Accounting Principles for Small and Medium-sized Entities) Regulations, 2015 and the Schedule accompanying and forming an integral part of those Regulations (GAPSME); and - the financial statements have been prepared in accordance with the requirements of the Maltese Companies Act (Cap.
 386).